 Other stuff completed or still in the pipeline…

-There should also be another book from the ongoing collab’ with Madius Comics‘ Rob Jones, though on hold for a little while there, it should be out this year.
+There should (eventually, but man it’s taking me time to get around to it) also be another book from the ongoing collab’ with Madius Comics‘ Rob Jones, though on hold for a little while there, it should be out this year.
 The third in a trilogy of our Viking Saga stories and this one is going to be a doozy, all pencils are complete and I’m part way through inking it.

-There is also the book I’ve been working on with Vince Hunt (Writer/Artist of the Red Mask From Mars, and one third of The Awesome Comics Podcast), more to come on that later, but we should something on that this year too, despite the delay.
+There is also the book I’ve been working on with Vince Hunt (Writer/Artist of the Red Mask From Mars, and one third of The Awesome Comics Podcast), again this has been on hiatus, not Vince’s doing at all (he’s been producing some great work of his own elsewhere so you should go check it out), but hopefully I should get around to something on that this year too, despite the delay.

-It was also great to be involved with the excellent Kickstarter pulled together by Rob, Mike and Alisdair (Madius, Little O) for the collected edition of Tragic Tales of Horrere.
-Its been out a while now in this new printing (120+ pages), but it is beautifully put together, and It’s great people are getting to see it on the tables at this years events/comic-cons.
+Horrere has been out a while now in this new printing (120+ pages), but it is beautifully put together, and It’s great people got to see it.

 And though it’s hard to believe, there’s yet another, still to be announced comic project I’m working on, which should be great.
 Looking forward for that immensely.